Creating the Perfect Home: Oscar Fish Keeping Made Easy

 Since fish becomes reproductive, the couple occasionally spawns in the tank.
 Considering that they are the only fishes in the tank, it’s possible to grow the eggs without creating a spawning pond on purpose.
 You have to consider that despite their size, it is rather timid fishes, and they react very fussily at any noise or movement near the tank with juveniles.

 In the worst-case, all eggs and juveniles will be eaten.
-If there are some tank mates in the tank for the sake of juveniles and tank mates safety (oscar fish in rage may easily kill or hurt even rather large fish if he’s sure that it threatens his juveniles), it’s better to have a separate tank for spawning (the best results were obtained when the tank size is 100x50x50 cm).
+If there are some tank mates in the tank for the sake of juveniles and tank mates safety (oscar in rage may easily kill or hurt even rather large fish if he’s sure that it threatens his juveniles), it’s better to have a separate tank for spawning (the best results were obtained when the tank size is 100x50x50 cm).

 Big flat rock should be put on a tank bottom where the eggs will be put, and the substrate isn’t necessary.
 Water has to be not hard with neutral reaction; lighting doesn’t make a big difference, the water temperature must be raised to 28 °C (82,4 °F).